Ouroboros-analytics/JavascriptRecap/README.md

 ```
 The values of those parameters are assigned by its caller.
 Then a `return` statement determines the final output of that function.

 **Note:** Each binding (variable) in JS has a scope where it's 'visible'.
-Variables with global scopre are visible and can be used anywhere in the program.
+Variables with global scope are visible and can be used anywhere in the program.
 Variables created inside a function are only visible within that function, they are local variables.
-Unless declared using the `var` keyword, in that case they are gloabl.
+Unless declared using the `var` keyword, in that case they are global.
 There are also degrees to locality and functions can be nested.

 ### Function Declaration:
 ```javascript